How to Build the Best PC for Music Production and Audio Editing

 The general rule of thumb is that you want a dedicated drive to store the files you are editing, and then a main storage drive once you are done with them.
-This is why all of our examples come with 2 drives as standard, a smaller-capacity (faster, more expensive) SSD and a larger-capacity (slower, cheaper) HDD.
+This is why all of our examples come with 2 drives as standard, a smaller-capacity (faster, more expensive) NVMe SSD or SATA and a larger-capacity (slower, cheaper) SATA HDD or SATA SSD.

 As you go up in budget, you can get even more elaborate by having one drive for your operating system and key programs, one for project files in use, and a third as a short-term cache drive.
 You can also get quite smart with this, as you’ll find a lot of the newer M.2 SSDs have super-high sustained read/write speeds to and from the drive.
 So, although they are more expensive, you are paying for pure performance.

 An alternative to this or a further possibility (especially if avoiding data loss is a high priority) is setting up multiple drives in a RAID configuration; this can be achieved by mounting additional drives inside the case if there is space, or by purchasing an external enclosure.

 For an audio workstation, the motherboard choice usually comes down to a very simple question of, “how many things can I plug into this?”
 For that reason, we would usually recommend full-size ATX boards, so that you are not losing a PCIe slot on the board.
 Losing a PCIe slot may seriously limit you, especially if you’re browsing the sound card list in the third section below.

 A few other considerations when selecting a motherboard are likely to include exactly what the onboard sound is capable of handling in terms of bitrates and the like, the number of available USB ports, and the number of available SATA ports.